ShahriarKh/headless-wordpress-handbook/README.md

 > ⚠ The handbook isn't still mature, thus the folder and file structure may change over time.

 ## Why just headless WordPress?
 The handbook is focused on developers, Jamstackers, and people who want to use WordPress *CMS* with the frontend technology of their choice.
-Theme development, Page builders or any other thing dealing with the "frontend" part of WordPress is out of the scope of this handbook, but customizating admin panel, leveraging security or creating new blocks is not limited to headless WordPress.
-Anyone using WordPress in a part of their stack can benfit from this handbook 😉
+Theme development, Page builders or any other thing dealing with the "frontend" part of WordPress is out of the scope of this handbook.
+However, customizing admin panel, leveraging security or creating new blocks is not limited to headless WordPress; anyone using WordPress in a part of their stack can benfit from this handbook 😉

 # Content
 - Security